Business Wire to stop selling directly to high-frequency traders

-NEW YORK (Reuters) - Berkshire Hathaway’s Business Wire will no longer sell potentially market-moving press releases directly to high frequency-trading companies, after months of discussion with the New York State attorney general’s office, a source familiar with the matter said on Thursday.
+NEW YORK (Reuters) - Business Wire will no longer let high-frequency trading companies buy potentially market-moving press releases directly from the Berkshire Hathaway unit.

-Business Wire distributes hundreds of thousands of corporate press releases a year, from the inconsequential to regulatory filings of major importance that can help push a stock sharply higher or lower.
+Business Wire distributes hundreds of thousands of corporate press releases a year, from the inconsequential to regulatory filings of major importance - which can help push a stock sharply higher or lower.

-A source familiar with the matter said that Business Wire had been in discussions with the New York State attorney general’s office since October, not long after Attorney General Eric Schneiderman gave a speech about such practices.
+A source familiar with the matter said that Business Wire had been in discussions with the New York State Attorney General’s office since October, not long after AG Eric T. Schneiderman gave a speech about such practices.

-High-frequency traders use sophisticated technology to execute orders faster than traditional segments of the market, even when they receive information such as press releases at the same time as other investors.
-That, in turn, can translate into higher profits, especially on large volume trades in which even pennies matter.

-Those conversations with the state attorney general’s office accelerated this month after the Wall Street Journal reported on the difference that milliseconds can make to the profits of high-frequency traders, the source added.
-The attorney general’s office expressed concern about the practice, the source said.

 Schneiderman on Thursday encouraged other information services companies to adopt a similar stance.